 Dr. Eugene Woltering’s Protocol

-Heading up the Neuroendocrine Tumor program as LSU, Woltering’s mutli-disciplinary team uses this protocol.
+Formerly heading up the Neuroendocrine Tumor program at LSU, Woltering’s multi-disciplinary team uses this protocol.

 Dr. Tom O’Dorisio’s Protocol

-Endocrinologist and wizard, O’Dorisio’s team follows this protocol for NET surgeries.
+Endocrinologist and wizard, O’Dorisio’s team at the University of Iowa follows this protocol for NET surgeries.

 Dr. Rodney Pommier’s Protocol